patrickrgaffney/hypepat/content/two-shells-one-prompt.md

 ## bash and macOS

 When you launch the Terminal on <del>OS X</del> macOS, you are greeted with a bash prompt.
 The problem is, this software is roughly 10 years old.
-For reasons have to do with [licensing][license], Apple continues to ship version 3.2 with macOS.
+For reasons having to do with [licensing][license], Apple continues to ship version 3.2 with macOS.
 Meanwhile bash marches on &mdash; version 4.4 was released a week ago.

 Luckily this is a solvable problem.
 [Homebrew][brew] exists, it's awesome, and it's easy: